A few years ago I discovered the idea of a Mastermind group, and I have to say, it really resonates. Especially after being involved with quite a few.

 - are ready to let their desire to be passionate about their life and work overcome their fear of change

-This is an excerpt from How to Create a Mastermind Group.
+Taken from How to Create a Mastermind Group.